RaviMB962/Natural_Language_Processing/README.md

 Projects on:
 1. IMBD Movie Review Classification using BOW and ML Algorithms 🎥 😀🥲 🎞️
 2. Fake NEWS Detection Using BOW (n-grams)and ML Algorithms 📰 🔎
+3. Emotion Detection using Bag of grams , TF-IDF and ML Models 😀🥲😡😱